-In Brazil, FIFA and the 2014 FIFA World Cup Organising Committee (LOC) will implement projects to address the key areas of waste, water, energy, transportation, procurement and climate change.
+In Brazil, FIFA and the 2014 FIFA World Cup Local Organising Committee (LOC) are implementing projects to reduce the impact of the 2014 FIFA World Cup Brazil™ on the environment.
 Activities in Brazil include the following:

 Global warming is one of the most pressing issues of our time.
-A main factors in the change in temperature is the increased level of carbon dioxide (CO2) released into the atmosphere through human activities.
-FIFA and the LOC will estimate the carbon footprint of the 2014 FIFA World Cup Brazil™ to be 2.7m tonnes CO2 of which 251,000 tonnes are under our operational control.
+One of the main factors in the change in temperature is the Carbon Dioxide (CO2) that is released into the atmosphere through human activities.
+FIFA and the LOC have estimated the total carbon footprint of the 2014 FIFA World Cup Brazil™ to be 2.7m tonnes CO2 of which 251,000 tonnes are under our operational control.
 FIFA and LOC are offsetting all emission under their operational control through carefully selected carbon-reduction projects in Brazil.

 Waste management in stadiums